datagovs/mds/README.md

 ## Use Cases

 - Deploy Mobility Data Specification using Govs as API Management and Version Control
-- Securely connect assets to comply with the Mobility Data Compliance
+- Securely connect assets to comply with the Mobility Data Specification
 - Publish in public or private - status, availability, and regulations
 - Use our data feed to track issues, incidents, and complaince
 - No vendor lock-in